TechStep: Technology-Based Stepped Care to Stem Transgender Adolescent Risk Transmission

 TechStep participants in the RCT will be enrolled for 9 months.

-The sample size is 250 participants for a randomized controlled trial of TechStep, with participants randomized to either text messaging stepped care (n=83), WebApp stepped care (n=83) or control (n=83) condition.
+Total study sample is 330 of which the following will be enrolled for each phase: 1) up to 80 participants for focus groups to inform intervention adaption; 2) 250 participants for a randomized controlled trial of TechStep, with participants randomized to either text messaging stepped care (n=83), WebApp stepped care (n=83) or control (n=83) condition.

-- Self-identified trans feminine, trans masculine or gender non-conforming youth
+- Self-identified as trans feminine, trans masculine or gender non-conforming OR birth sex and current gender differ;

 Primary Aim 1: Conduct formative research to develop the stepped care (text messaging, WebApp, and e-coaching) interventions and refine iterations through input from focus groups with trans youth at the four study sites (n=80) and a youth advisory board (YAB).